elibon99/TechQuiz/README.md

 Features:
 * Signing up new accounts
-* Logging in to accounts
+* Logging into and out of accounts
+* Profile page,
+* A matchmaking system
 * Finding games against random opponents
-* Dynamic leaderboards
+* Generating random categories for the gamesets
+* Fetching questions from the quizAPI with said categories
+* Starting, playing and finishing multiplayer games

 ***What we still plan to do***